 The story is much the same on the Skagit, where there seems to be no shortage of nice bright coho entering into the system.
 The fishery was originally supposed to last through October 31st, but has been extended to the end of December with a coho forecast substantially increased mid season.
 We've been focusing on the Skagit and seeing coho throughout the system.
 The trick seems to be finding them in areas where they're slowing down and not continuously on the move.
 Finding slow water above a fast cataract of current will often force fish to settle in a little longer and they tend to be a little more grabby in these areas.
 In clear water, as you'll most often find above the Sauk and Baker Rivers, smaller Woolly Buggers, Egg Sucking Leeches and Christmas Trees work well.
 Break out your big Popsicles, Starlight Leeches, Dirk Wigglers, Deuce Wigalos and Coho Kryptonite patterns when you've got 2-3' of visibility.

 We mostly fish floating or intermediate lines for coho with weighted flies and strip the fly back through slower water since these fish tend to prefer to chase a moving fly.
-The same presentation works pretty well for chum salmon, but our favorite is to simply drift a weighted fly under a strike indicator big enough to support the weight of the fly, just like you’re nymphing for trout.
+The same presentation works pretty well for chum salmon, but our favorite is to simply drift a weighted fly under a strike indicator big enough to support the weight of the fly, just like you're nymphing for trout.
 We also use a lot of short Skagit style heads like the OPST Commando Heads or Scientific Anglers Skagit Lites for salmon fishing these days, coupled with a floating or intermediate MOW tip.
 These really come in handy in tight quarters and the extra mass to the head and tip turn over gaudy weighted flies with ease.
 Just our annual reminder that if you plan to pursue chum, you should take anything less than an 8 wt. rod to the battlefront.
 We see a slurry of broken 6 wts. every season that got ravaged by these toothy salmon.
-Check our sales section below for some exceptional deals on closeout 8 weights.

 If you're on the lookout for char and trout or whitefish in the river system, it's definitely time to toss some egg patterns or beads as these fish are accustomed to feeding heavily on nature's most efficient form of protein this time of year.
 I recently had a great day euro nymphing a Slush Egg pattern for trout in the upper reaches of the Skagit.
 Trout, char and a gazillion whitefish took the egg to the exclusion of any other pattern I fished in conjunction with it.